isomerpages/moe-admiraltysec/_sec-1-registration-2025/FAQs.md

 **1.**&nbsp;&nbsp;&nbsp; **Can students join more than one CCA?**
 <br>
 Students may join more than one CCA provided there are no clashes in the CCA schedules and they are able to manage the demands of school work.
-Request for a second CCA is subject to approval on a case-by-case basis.

 ##### PDLP Matters